damianhakert/damianhakert.github.io/source/posts/2016-12-06-building-a-new-gitlab-docs-site-with-nanoc-gitlab-ci-and-gitlab-pages.html.md

 the artifacts from the previously `verify_compile` job which contain the `public/` directory with the HTML files Nanoc compiled.

+Notice that both jobs rely on [dynamic environments][environments] and with the `review/` prefix we can group them under the [Environments page](https://gitlab.com/gitlab-com/gitlab-docs/environments).

 The `review_stop` job depends on the `review` one and is called whenever we want to clear up the review app.
 By default it is called every time the related branch is deleted, but you can also manually call it with the buttons that can